 Here is Set holding the Was Sceptre:

 The Was is an ancient staff that symbolises “power” or “dominion”.
 It appears everywhere in Egyptian art: from relics and statues through to reliefs and hieroglyphics.
 It features a dog’s head with a straight tail.
 It was held outwards by the bearer.
 Was Sceptres were carried by Set, Thoth, Ma’at, Osiris, Ptah, Horus and Anubis but also by pharaohs and priests.
-Here is a close up of the head of the sceptre:
+Here is the head of the sceptre:

 Set was the god of the underworld who was often seen holding the Was Sceptre.
 In the mythology he variously appears with a curved snout, rectangular ears, a forked tail or a canine body.
 Because Set was identified with the Greek Typhon, he was commonly known as the Typhonic beast.
 But where does this hell hound really fit in?